Date of Last Update: November 2023

 How to scan

-- If applicable, remove any staples or paper clips from packets before scanning.
+- Important: Flip through the pages to ensure staples or paper clips are fully removed from packets before scanning.

 - If your scanner is off, press the power button to turn it on

 - Once your scanner is turned on, you will see the following message on the screen.
-Wave your ID sticker over the sensor on your scanner to log in
+Wave your fob over the sensor on your scanner to log in

-- Then, place the papers into the top of the scanner (orientation does not matter), and press "Scan"
+- Place the papers into the top of the scanner (orientation does not matter)

-- You can check the scan log to see if there are any errors in your scans.
+- You can check the Scan Log page to see if there are any errors in your scans.
+See this article on how to resolve flagged issues (red squares).

 - Once the work has been scanned to Paper, you can return work to students or dispose of it according to your schools' policies.